Keizaal/Keizaal/INSTALLATIONGUIDE.md

 ## Additional Configuration (Optional)

-This following section outlines some additional, optional confiurations.
+This following section outlines some optional confiurations.
 Nothing here is necessary, but it may be of some interest to users who like to tweak.

 ### Optional Mods